 The drive between Naples, Florida, and Miami is about 115 miles, and you can make the trip in a couple hours.
 But don’t rush things.
 The highway takes you through the heart of the Everglades and Big Cypress Preserve.
-This is a trip that offers unique and historical attractions that you want to stop and absorb.
+This is a trip that offers unique and historical attractions that you want to stop and absorb the beauty of Alligator Alley.

 The drive is along U.S. 41, otherwise known as Tamiami Trail, and for long-time Floridians, it is known as Old Alligator Alley.
 Much of the trip is two-lane highway with limited passing opportunities.
 So slow down and enjoy.

 I recently drove the highway from Naples to Miami for the first time in many years.
 It used to be a long, lonely highway, with nothing but trees and grasslands on either side of the road.
 Today things have changed.
-You will find interesting places to visit all along the road.
+You will find interesting places to visit all along the roads in Alligator Alley.

 1. Back To Nature In Everglades City

-Our first stop is Everglades City.
+Our first stop on the Alligator Alley exploration is Everglades City.
 Back in the 1970s and ’80s, it had a nefarious reputation as a major port of entry for illegal pot and cocaine being smuggled in from South America.
 After a few residents got to spend time in federal prisons, the town’s focus turned to tourism.
 Today it is the airboat capital of South Florida.

 No fewer than three airboat charter companies greet you as you come into town.
 They take tourists on trips through the Thousand Islands of the Everglades.
 Generally, the trips last about an hour and cost under $50 for adults and $25 for youngsters.
 Some of the outfitters also offer swamp buggy trips.
 Airboats are loud, so you’re not going to sneak up on birds and critters.
 Ear protection must be worn by all passengers.